tomas-fryza/avr-course/labs/02-gpio/README.md

    ![binary operations](images/binary_operations.png)

 4. Comment Arduino-style defines and functions, use binary operations with control registers DDRB, PORTB and rewrite the application.
 Note its size after the compilation.
-Use breadborad, LED, resistor, and wires and connect second LED in actve-low way.
+Use breadboard, LED, resistor, and wires and connect second LED in actve-low way.
 Upload the code into the ATmega328P and verify its functionality.

 <a name="part3"></a>